What is cocaine?

 Cocaine is an active ingredient obtained by chemical processing from the leaves of the coca bush.
-Other names for cocaine are: Coke, Snow, Charly, Coca or Coke.
+Other names for cocaine are: coke, blow, crack or nose candy.
 The leaves of the coca bush are chewed for medicinal purposes or drunk as tea in some South American regions.
 However, they contain little cocaine (around 1%).

 Cocaine is a highly stimulant and (locally) anesthetic substance.
 In most cases, cocaine is available in the form of crystalline powder.